mcreelma/foo_par_creelman/README.md

 # Contributing

 Foo param is developed with a philosophy of open and continuous development.
-To this end, we have included best practices for contributing in the docs section of this package
+To this end, we have included best practices for contributing in the CONTRIBUTING.md file of this package